 This trail is not marked by red-white-and-blue barber poles.
 It would be nice if it were, but it’s not.
-Instead, this is one of those trails that can be hard to follow.
-Usually, all you have to do in Arizona is get to a trailhead, throw on a backpack and hit the dirt.
+In fact, it can be confusing at times.
+Usually, all you have to do in Arizona is get to a trailhead, throw on a backpack and set forth.
 You couldn’t get lost if you wanted to.
-This trail is one of the exceptions.
-More on that later.
-Meantime, back to the name.
+This hike is one of the exceptions.

-Directions: From Payson, drive north on State Route 87 for 28.5 miles to Forest Road 300.
-Turn right onto FR 300 and continue 16.6 miles to Forest Road 139.
-Turn left onto FR 139 and continue 1.9 miles to the trailhead on the right.
+Directions: From Payson, go north on State Route 87 for 28.5 miles to Forest Road 300.
+Turn right onto FR 300 and continue 15.9 miles to Forest Road 139.
+Turn left onto FR 139 and continue 1.8 miles to the trailhead on the right.

 Dogs Allowed: Yes (on a leash)